 [Your title]

-It’s one thing for you and your employee to have a mutual interest in a promotion.
-It’s another, though, to ensure you both have the same understanding about the new role and duties and the transition to the new role.
-A formal promotion letter ensures that no details are left behind in the transition.
-The result is a promotion that pleases both you and your employee.
+It’s one thing for you and your employee to agree on a promotion in principle.
+It’s another to ensure you both have the same understanding of the new role, responsibilities and timing of the transition.
+A promotion letter captures those details in one place, helping prevent misunderstandings once the change takes effect.

 “It serves as an official record of the promotion, which is important for HR recording purposes, future references and legal documentation,” said Baldino.

-“They help to clarify who’s in charge of making key decisions, who gets paid at what rates and what benefits they’re earning,” said Cohen.
+“They help to clarify who’s in charge of making key decisions, who gets paid at what rates and what benefits they’re earning,” said Hayden Cohen, CEO and co-founder of Near.

 “They ensure that the employee is aware of their new role, responsibilities and any changes in compensation or benefits,” said Baldino.